-The annual meeting of the shareholders of Consumer Portfolio Services, Inc. (the "Company") will be held at 10:00 a.m., local time, on Tuesday, June 26, 2007 at the Company's principal executive offices, 16355 Laguna Canyon Road, Irvine, California for the following purposes:
+The annual meeting of the shareholders of Consumer Portfolio Services, Inc. (the "Company") will be held at 10:00 a.m., local time, on Wednesday, June 4, 2008 at the Company's principal executive offices, 16355 Laguna Canyon Road, Irvine, California for the following purposes:

-- · To elect the Company's entire Board of Directors for a one-year term. - To ratify the appointment of McGladrey & Pullen, LLP as the Company's independent auditors for the fiscal year ending December 31, 2007. - To approve an amendment to the Company's 2006 Long-Term Equity Incentive Plan, which increases the number of shares issuable from 1,500,000 to 3,000,000. - To transact such other business as may properly come before the meeting.
+- · To elect the Company's entire Board of Directors for a one-year term. - · To ratify the appointment of McGladrey & Pullen, LLP as the Company's independent auditors for the fiscal year ending December 31, 2008. - · To approve an amendment to the Company's 2006 Long-Term Equity Incentive Plan, which increases the number of shares issuable from 3,000,000 to 5,000,000 - · To approve the material terms of the Company's Executive Management Bonus Plan, including an amendment that increases the maximum bonuses that may be paid under such Plan; - · To transact such other business as may properly come before the meeting.

-Only shareholders of record at the close of business on Friday, April 27, 2007 are entitled to notice of and to vote at the meeting.
+Only shareholders of record at the close of business on Thursday, April 24, 2008 are entitled to notice of and to vote at the meeting.